Article 4 Directions & Regulation 7 Directions

 The boundaries of these areas can be viewed on an interactive map of heritage assets

-On 24 March 2021, Lancaster City Council confirmed the Direction under Article 4(1) of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) to remove what is currently permitted development (where an application for planning permission is not required) for the change of use of a dwellinghouse (occupied by a household living as a family) (Use Class C3) to a House of Multiple Occupation (3-6 Occupants) (Use Class C4).
+On 10th November 2021, Lancaster City Council brought into force a Direction under Article 4(1) of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) to remove what is currently permitted development (where an application for planning permission is not required) for the change of use of a dwellinghouse (occupied by a household living as a family) (Use Class C3) to a House of Multiple Occupation (3-6 Occupants) (Use Class C4).
 The Article 4 will relate to the Lancaster wards of Bulk, Castle, John O’Gaunt, Marsh, Scotforth East, Scotforth West, Skerton East, Skerton West and the village of Galgate.

 The Article 4 Direction

 - Minutes of Cabinet 2 March 2021

 - Background Paper on the Designation of Article 4 Areas to Control Houses In Multiple Occupation

 - Copy of Article 4 ‘made’ on 10th November 2020

 An Article 4 Direction is part of planning legislation that allows the council to remove permitted development rights, including changes of use from an area.
 Permitted development rights are a national grant of planning permission which allow certain development to be carried out without having to make a planning application under the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
 These rights can be withdrawn under Article 4(1) of the Order where is there is justification for the purpose and extent.

 The Article 4 Direction means that a planning application must be submitted for proposals to convert Dwellinghouses (Use Class C3 – houses occupied by a household living as a family) to a HMO (Use Class C4 - 3-6 occupants).